mbellabah/mbellabah.github.io/_posts/2023-12-25-willful-arrogance.md

 That has him believe,

-That despite it all, he will make it happen,
+Despite all, that he will make it happen,

-But like a deluge wherefor man fixes a dam in prevention,
+But like a deluge wherefor man would fix a dam in prevention,

 God humbles him,

-For God intended that man prostrate and not command the universe,
+For God intended man prostrate and not dictate the universe.

 But there are times,

-When the will of man is so concentrated and thus made potent,
+When the will of man is so concentrated as to be made potent,

 And his soul cries so loud,

-That God, while he need not, observes the covenant that exchanges His favor for man’s unbridled passion
+That the hearing God obligingly observes the covenant that exchanges man’s unbridled passion for His favor,

 So that all that which need not happen, is rewritten to be.